mch/vibes/investments/prd.md

 - Symbol (mutual fund identifier)
 - Action: "BUY" or "SELL"
 - Amount (dollar value)
+- By default, output filename is generated from input filename with "-orders" suffix
+- Example: `12343-holdings-24-May-2025.csv` → `12343-holdings-24-May-2025-orders.csv`
+- Can be overridden with `--output` argument

 ### Processing Notes
 - CSV has mixed format: header rows with summary data, followed by investment detail rows